 In February 2015, the Company received notice that it had been awarded a grant by the Cancer Prevention Research Institute of Texas ("CPRIT") whereby the Company is eligible to receive up to US\$14,100,000 on eligible expenditures over a three year period related to the development of the Company's phase 2b clinical program for MDNA55.
 In October 2017 the Company was granted a one year extension to the grant allowing expenses to be claimed over a four year period ending February 28, 2019.
-On February 4, 2019 the Company was approved for a further six month extension ending August 31, 2019 and on July 25, 2019 an additional six month extension was granted to February 28, 2020.
+On February 4, 2019 the Company was approved for a further six month extension ending August 31, 2019, on July 25, 2019 an additional six month extension was granted to February 28, 2020 and on January 6, 2020 an additional six month extension was granted to August 28, 2020.

-Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$13.0 million from CPRIT as of September 30, 2019.
+Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$12.7 million from CPRIT as of December 31, 2019.
 The Company is eligible to receive the remaining US\$1.4 million upon the achievement of certain criteria as determined by CPRIT, from time to time.
 There can be no assurances that the balance of such grants will be received from CPRIT.